HSF/hsf.github.io/_activities/gsoc.md

 ## Introduction

-[Google Summer of Code](https://summerofcode.withgoogle.com) is a program that allows students to contribute to development of open-source projects, mentored by participating organizations.
+[Google Summer of Code](https://summerofcode.withgoogle.com) is a program that allows students to contribute to the development of open-source projects, mentored by participating organizations.

 Particle physics is an exciting field where large collaborations of scientists collect and analyze petabytes of data from high-energy physics experiments, such as the Large Hadron Collider,